Robin ThirdFloor Wants to Tell the Story of South African Hip-Hop's Misfits

 A trip to the US for a performance at SXSW earlier this year had a huge impact on the rapper.
 “The whole experience of being removed from the local scene for a while, I've seen it with dudes," he says.
 “But I didn't think it would happen to me that it inspired change.
 I'd question why guys would go overseas and then come back and embrace their roots more in terms of their image."

-He says he realized how little Americans know about our cultures and us a people.
-“So when you get there,” he says, “you get asked ‘you from South Africa, what tribe are you from?
-Do you incorporate your culture in your music?’
-And then you are like, ‘well, not really.’
-And that’s when you see that music is a way to tell the story of where you from.
-And if you can’t do that, in a way, to them it’s like you are just doing your music and not teaching us about where you’re from.
-But the artists who do that, get more attention.”
+He says he realized how little Americans know about our cultures and us as a people.
+“So when you get there," he says, “you get asked 'you from South Africa, what tribe are you from?
+Do you incorporate your culture in your music?'
+And then you are like, 'well, not really.'
+And that's when you see that music is a way to tell the story of where you from.
+And if you can't do that, in a way, to them it's like you are just doing your music and not teaching us about where you're from.
+But the artists who do that, get more attention."

 So on Bhotela, Robin ThirdFloor is doing just that.
 Breaking down the EP, the rapper says, “I'm having fun and telling stories of where I'm from."
 The title refers to him and other “different" kids from the hood being misfits.
 “If you were a hip-hop head or just did things differently in the hood you were called that name," he says.
 “So I took the term and owned it.
 I'm making the kids behind me get comfortable with being different."